ryanchyshyn/vehicle_detection/README.md

 Combining all found patterns will give the following image:
 ![alt text][image8]

+Different scaling windows uses different parameters (like overlapping).
+All parameters were found manually by experiments.

 ### 5. Heat map
 As you can see in previous picture there are some false positives.